EvanKoe/dotfiles_2021/README.md

 Note for myself : The next thing I have to put in nvim is a indent of 4 spaces (currently 2).
 I do not manage to do that, if someone knows, please tell me...

+# Features in picom
+Picom is a x11 compositor for Linux.
+It allows us to add graphical effects to our x11 environment (like animations, blur, transparancy...).
+Mine adds the following effects :
+- opacity 95% when unfocused window,
+- rounded corner (5px) on window,
+- shadow on window (bottom + right)
+- it should add blur on transparent window but it doesn't (I have to patch it... be patient !)

 # Usage
 That's it.
 Feel free to download them, but DO NOT modify the repo : it is for private usage.